ksonnet/ksonnet/docs/cli-reference/ks_env_rm.md

 Delete an environment from a ksonnet project.
 This is the same as removing the <env-name> environment directory and all files contained.
-If the project exists in a hierarchy (e.g., 'us-east/staging') and deleting the environment results in an empty environments directory (e.g., if deleting 'us-east/staging' resulted in an empty 'us-east/' directory), then all empty parent directories are subsequently deleted.
+All empty parent directories are also subsequently deleted.

 ```
 ks env rm <env-name>